 The healthcare industry has developed – as it must – policies, procedures, and redundancies to protect patients from mistakes made in a medical treatment context.
 The same approach should be taken to protect patients’ personal identifying information.
 Healthcare organizations must conduct a thorough review of their cyber-security policies and procedures for their computer network and data systems from their initial development to their implementation, maintenance, and ultimately, retirement.
 They should then document these policies and procedures and bring in an independent third-party vendor to review them to identify any gaps or vulnerabilities that could be exploited by cyber criminals.

 Having documented these cyber-security policies and procedures – and closed any gaps or vulnerabilities identified by a thorough, independent review – healthcare organizations should then monitor, on an ongoing basis, compliance by their employees and/or vendors with those documented policies and procedures.
 Incorporating cyber security as a core value in a healthcare organization’s culture is essential to minimizing, if not altogether eliminating, the risk of a data breach that damages not only the healthcare organization, but the patients who have entrusted their personal information to its care.

-Paula Knippa, an attorney in the Austin office of Slack & Davis, represents clients in a range of litigation matters, including complex aviation and non-aviation business litigation, class and mass actions, as well as products liability and catastrophic personal injury.
+Paula Knippa, an attorney in the Austin office of Slack Davis Sanger, represents clients in a range of litigation matters, including complex aviation and non-aviation business litigation, class and mass actions, as well as products liability and catastrophic personal injury.